isomerpages/moe-gongshangpri/_co-curricular-activities-prog/Clubs and Societies/Infocomm Technology Club.md

 third_nav_title: Clubs and Societies
 ---
 ### **Infocomm Technology Club**
 InfoComm Technology Club aims to develop our young aspirants to be junior Info-communication (ICT) Technologists competent with ICT skills and 21st Century Competencies.
 Members are given opportunities to explore the world of information and communication technology.
-Among the training we provide for our young technologists include:&nbsp; &nbsp; &nbsp;&nbsp;\-&nbsp;Coding and Programming,&nbsp;Digital animation (eg. Flash animation and gif animation)&nbsp; and&nbsp;Cyber-wellness and web-based collaboration.

-#### **Vision**
-A self-directed and collaborative learner who is able to leverage ICT in his/her pursuit of meaningful learning.
+Among the training we provide for our young technologists include Coding and Digital animation.
+We aim to cultivate self-directed and collaborative learners who are able to leverage ICT in his/her pursuit of meaningful learning.

-#### **Long-term Goals**
+**Objectives of CCA:**
-*   Equip our young ICT technologists with relevant ICT skills to enable them to collaborate on digital media projects meaningfully and creatively.&nbsp;&nbsp;
+*   To equip our young ICT technologists with relevant ICT skills to enable them to collaborate on digital media projects meaningfully and creatively.&nbsp;&nbsp;
-*   Provide a variety of platforms to develop our ICT technologists into proficient users of ICT, allowing them to be actively engaged in tasks that foster their thinking and collaborative skills.&nbsp;
+*   To provide a variety of platforms to develop our ICT technologists into proficient users of ICT, allowing them to be actively engaged in tasks that foster their thinking and collaborative skills.&nbsp;
-*   Cultivate our young ICT technologists to be ethical and responsible cyberspace citizens.
+*   To cultivate our young ICT technologists to be ethical and responsible cyberspace citizens.

 | Teachers-in-charge | Email address |